PROJECTION OF SECTIONED SOLIDS AND

 between a plane surface and curved surfaces

-3. 2.Drawing straight lines on both the surfaces
+is a curve. - 2.Drawing straight lines on both the surfaces

 of solids and then pointing the points where